1913 Kentucky Derby: Payout

-The 39th "Run for the Roses" still holds the record for the highest for the winner having the highest odds.
+The 39th "Run for the Roses" still holds the record for the winner having the highest odds.
 In a small field of only eight horse Donerail entered the race at 91–1.

 Donerail

 In 1913, Donerail set a record that still stands today.
 Owned by Thomas P. Hayes, the thoroughbred entered the Kentucky Derby at 91-1 odds.
 In fact, Hayes was not convinced that he should enter the horse at all.
 In a field of only eight horses, the money favorite Ten Point had the best starting position at number four.
 Donerail started at post five, but passed Ten Point and won by only half a length.
 Donerail's win was especially remarkable when one considers the economic living standards in 1913.
 The average household income at the time was about $3,000.
 The United States was largely made up of farming communities.
 In today's economy, a $10 bet on Donerail paid out nearly $26,031.
 The horse would go on to be on the leaderboard in half of his lifetime races.
 After his record-making win in the Kentucky Derby, Donerail continued to race until 1916, when he was retired to Glen-Helen Farm.